A-Gr33n/Milestone-Project-1/README.md

      4. On the code and automation section on the left side of the screen select pages
      5. Under "Build and deployment", under "Source", select Deploy from a branch
      6. Under "Build and deployment" , under "Branch", click the dropdown called "None" and select "Main"
-     7. Next to the main dropdown on the right click on dropdown "(root)" and select "(docs)"
+     7. Next to the "Main" dropdown on the right select "(root)" then save .

     ### How to Clone this project
    To clone this project from GitHub: